lvh/nocino/README.md

 ### RSA encryption key packet

-RSA encryption key packets contain the authentication key and the encryption key.
+RSA encryption key packets contain the authentication key and the encryption key, encrypted for a specific recipient using that recipient's RSA key.

 This packet does not have internal netstrings, because it is fixed-width (2 * 128 bits).

 ### RSA MAC key packet

-RSA encryption key packets contain the authentication key.
+RSA encryption key packets contain the authentication key, encrypted for a specific recipient using that recipient's RSA key.

 This packet does not have internal netstrings, because it is fixed-width (1 * 128 bits).